Skip to contents

 alpha_fixed

 Logical.
-If alpha_fixed = TRUE, the dynamic model intercept vector alpha is fixed.
-If alpha_fixed = FALSE, the dynamic model intercept vector alpha is estimated.
+If TRUE, the dynamic model intercept vector alpha is fixed.
+If FALSE, alpha is estimated.

 alpha_values

-Optional starting values for alpha.
-If alpha_fixed = TRUE, alpha_values will be used as fixed values.
-If alpha_fixed = FALSE, alpha_values will be used as starting values.
-If alpha_values = NULL, a vector of zeroes is used.
+Numeric vector of values for alpha.
+If alpha_fixed = TRUE, these are fixed values.
+If alpha_fixed = FALSE, these are starting values.
+If NULL, defaults to a vector of zeros.

 alpha_lbound

-Optional lower bound for alpha.
+Numeric vector of lower bounds for alpha.
+If NULL, no lower bounds are set.
 Ignored if alpha_fixed = TRUE.

 alpha_ubound

-Optional upper bound for alpha.
+Numeric vector of upper bounds for alpha.
+If NULL, no upper bounds are set.
 Ignored if alpha_fixed = TRUE.

 beta_values